mtmvuse/MotherToMother/README.md

 to start the frontend app.

-- Choose register and provide your email and password to test the app.
-Once you submit, firebase will authenticate you and redirect you to the home page.
-Then you can click to go to your profile then logout.
-Now login with the same credentials, and you'll be redirected to the home page where you'll see a quote displayed from the backend.

 # Sources

 For a more detailed guide on how to set up firebase, and an explanation of all involved steps and files, check out the guide below.